- History of the University

 - Rotunda Murals

-Marywood College was founded in 1914 and chartered under the laws of the state of Pennsylvania in 1917 as a Catholic College for the higher education of women.
+Marywood College was founded in 1915 and chartered under the laws of the state of Pennsylvania in 1917 as a Catholic College for the higher education of women.
 It was the first Catholic college for women in the state.

 What would become the first college building was constructed between 1900 and 1902.
 The Congregation of the Sisters, Servants of the Immaculate Heart of Mary occupied it as the motherhouse of the community, though the foundations of their college work were laid in 1845 when the Sisterhood was formed.

-The college strives for the excellence and enrichment of living that accrue to young womanhood through liberal education.
 Artistic appreciation is not the least of the abundant fruits of Catholic training.
 Galleries and exhibits, paintings, etchings, sculpture, music, literature, all the fine arts are are in their true home at Marywood, for it is a well known fact that Catholic culture is a gracious fostering mother of art.